gchilton1102/Pipeline_Project/README.md

 - Substitue "name_of_transcriptome_folder" with the full filepath to the transcriptome fastq files downloaded in the previous step

-- Make sure your fastq files are within the Pipeline_Project directory
+- Make sure your fastq files are within the Pipeline_Project_Grace_Chilton directory

 ## Testing Pipeline with Sample Data